Murder of Tair Rada: Shadow of Truth

-In early 2016, a four-part documentary TV series was aired in Israel, called Shadow of Truth, reviewing the Tair Rada murder/Roman Zadorov conviction affair.
-It caused a major media storm, raising many doubts regarding Zadorov's conviction and pointing at many flaws in his investigation and trial.
+In early 2016, a four-part documentary TV series was aired in Israel, called Shadow of Truth, reviewing the Tair Rada murder/Roman Zdorov conviction affair.
+It caused a major media uproar, raising many doubts regarding Zdorov's conviction and pointing at many flaws in his investigation and trial.
 The fourth episode revealed a never-heard-before testimony of a man (referred to in the series as A.H.), who told the police in 2012 that his ex-girlfriend had confessed to him on the day of the murder, and even showed him a knife and clothes soaked in blood.
 Following his testimony, his ex-girlfriend (referred to as A.K.) was then arrested by police and investigated under suspicion of murder.
 While she was in house arrest, she left her home and tried to kill someone, and was subsequently sent to a psychiatric hospital without being further interrogated about her involvement in the Rada case.
-Along with his own lawyer and Zadorov's public defender, who are also interviewed in the episode, A.H. claims that the investigation had been whitewashed.
+Along with his own lawyer and Zdorov's public defender, who are also interviewed in the episode, A.H. claims that the investigation had been whitewashed.
 The Israeli State Attorney, Supreme Court and Justice Ministry have all rejected A.H. claims and found his testimony to be unrealiable and "an attempt to frame his former lover".

 After the series aired, Chief State Prosecutor Shai Nitzan stated in a widely reported public appearance that the series is "a danger to democracy".
 The series' creators responded by saying "He who thinks that freedom of speech endangers democracy, is a danger to it himself".
 In January 2017, Netflix bought the rights to the series, making it available in over 190 countries around the world.

-On October 27, 2021, Wondery has released a podcast "Shadow of Truth" based on the docuseries produced by Gramercy Hill and Rebel Way Entertainment.
+Shadow of Truth was later re-released in the UK by BBC.
+A fifth and final episode was aired in July 2023 following the retrial and subsequent acquittal of Zdorov.